Recession and AI investments

 - Get educated about the hidden costs of preparing processes, data, people, and the organization.
 AI projects have a large number of hidden costs and challenges that impede the deployment of AI solutions.
 The lack of defined process flows can slow down the implementation of any software solution, including an AI platform.
 Lack of data architecture and preparedness is one of the most frequent challenges organizations face but in initial deployment and scaling of AI solutions.
 The people in the organization affected by the AI solution may not be ready to absorb the changes caused by the solution.

-Furthermore, managers in the organization may lack leadership skills to deal with artificial intelligence in their organization (see blog-post “The Seven New Leadership Skills”).
+Furthermore, managers in the organization may lack leadership skills to deal with artificial intelligence in their organization (see the blog post “The Seven New Leadership Skills“).
 And lastly, deploying an artificial intelligence (AI) software solution may require organizational changes that the organization is not prepared to address.
 All these challenges may impact the project timeline and business benefit.
 While addressing these issues is always important during a period of economic downturn, it is particularly important.

 - Get focused on data science and AI/ML skills: During an economic downturn, skills may become available from organizations that are making them redundant.
 But, equally, be prepared for scarce talent moving to other mission-critical projects.
 Understand how dependent you are on your data science and AI/ML skills and what impact it has on a project losing some of them.
 Equally, consider how you want to market your AI/ML and Data Science center of expertise to make it attractive to join.